smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 ## Overview

+The Automation plugin is designed to provide a way to automate smart contract interaction.

-The idea behind the protocol is to provide a decentralized execution engine to automate smart contract interaction, with a general infrastructure to support future triggers from other sources.
+The idea behind the protocol is to provide a decentralized execution engine, with a general infrastructure to support future triggers from other sources.

 ## Boundaries